kubevirt/user-guide/docs/operations/export_api.md

 The export server certificate is valid for 7 days after which it is rotated by deleting the export server pod and associated secret and generating a new one.
 If for whatever reason the export server pod dies, the associated secret is also automatically deleted and a new pod and secret are generated.
 The VirtualMachineExport object status will be automatically updated to reflect the new certificate.

 #### External link certificates
-The external link certificates as associated with the Ingress/Route that points to the service created by the KubeVirt operator.
+The external link certificates are associated with the Ingress/Route that points to the service created by the KubeVirt operator.
 The CA that signed the Ingress/Route will part of the certificates.

 ### virtctl integration
 __TODO__